Pediatric Pathways CME Details

 Target Audience and Scope of Practice

 This activity was designed to meet the needs of primary care providers including physicians, physician assistants, nurse practioners and other health care providers who participate in the care of the pediatric and adolescent patient.

 In addition to feedback from past conferences and grand rounds programs, results of a survey of Wisconsin-based physicians indicated great interest in the topics covered in this issue.
 Furthermore, the members of the editorial staff, identified issues that have seen significant advances in recent years and that will be most applicable to learners’ clinical work.

 This CME activity has been designed to change learner competence and focuses on the American Board of Medical Specialties areas of medical knowledge and practice-based learning and improvement.

 Provide physicians and other health care professionals with up-to-date information on new trends and developments in the prevention and treatment of childhood and adolescent diseases.

 At the conclusion of this educational activity, participants should be able to:

-- Review state-of-the-art, evidence-based practices influencing the prevention, care and treatment of pediatric and adolescent infectious diseases.
+- Review state-of-the-art, evidence-based practices influencing the prevention, care and treatment of pediatric and adolescent diseases.
 Participants will be able to independently and consistently identify sound medical practices and incorporate them into daily practice.